DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-2-11-ECS_Service_Task](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Service_Task.png?raw=true)

-2.2.16 Under the task tab you, click on the task that is associated to your service under the **Task** column.
+2.2.16 Under the task tab, click on the task that is associated to your service in the **Task** column.
-Now you are almost there ;)!, remeber that we are looking for the web server information that is configured in a container, so in the bottom of the page you will find a container called simple-app and it will give you the information that you are looking for.
+Now you are almost there ;)!, remeber that you are looking for the web server information that is configured in a container, so in the bottom of the page you will find a container called **simple-app** and it will give you the information that you are looking for.

 ![3-2-2-11-ECS_Service_Task_Container](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Service_Task_Container.png?raw=true)